The Comprehensive Guide to Cost of Birth Control in Malaysia

 This guide is divided into the following sections:

-- Section three: how and where to get an abortion in Malaysia (I don’t want you to get to this stage but I’d rather you not die with DIY methods, so)
+• Section 3: How and where to get an abortion in Malaysia (I don’t want you to get to this stage but I’d rather you not die with DIY methods, so)

 Some notes:

-- All cost figures are estimates, based on multiple sources, including Reddit threads (like this one and this one).
+• Cost figures from private sector are estimates, based on multiple sources, including Reddit threads (like this one and this one).
 It varies depending on the type of institution you go to – pharmacies, public/private hospitals or local/specialist clinics.

 Without further ado, scroll down to the sections you need.

 The methods are sorted from least to most costly.
-Data about effectiveness were taken from the Planned Parenthood website.
+Data on effectiveness were taken from the Planned Parenthood website

 #0 – Abstinence, the rhythm method or the withdrawal method